Okeden, Queensland: Amenities

 There is a boat ramp and pontoon at the eastern side of dam on Boondooma Dam Road (26.1020°S 151.4500°E).
 It is managed by the South Burnett Regional Council.

 Education

 There are no schools in Okeden.
-The nearest school, Proston State School in neighbouring Proston to the east, provides primary education and secondary education to Year 10.
-For secondary education to Year 12, the nearest school is Murgon State High School in Murgon to the east.
+The nearest government school, Proston State School in neighbouring Proston to the east, provides primary education and secondary education to Year 10.
+For secondary education to Year 12, the nearest government school is Murgon State High School in Murgon to the east.